reald/uv-k5-firmware-custom/README.md

 > [!WARNING]
 > There is a new hardware version 2 out now.
 Check carefully which hardware version do you have before flashing any new firmware!

-> :heavy_exclamation_mark: Both version have a different processor and need the right firmware to run. :heavy_exclamation_mark:
+:exclamation: Both version have a different processor and need the right firmware to run. :exclamation:

 > How to check if a device is version 1 or version 2:
 > <img src="images/version2.jpg" width=800 />